TRSHBRD/Upgrade/README.md

 I want this game to be open..and I mean *open*.
 I'm talking if you see a building, you can enter it.
 If it's 69 stories tall, than it's 69 fucking stories tall, go climb it.
 If you see a door, there's a room behind it, and if there's a room behind it, there's loot in it.
 I understand the scope of that and what issues that brings.
 However, I do see a light at the end of the tunnel for *one* very specific reason.

-Boomer-shooters
+### Boomer-shooters

 How is that relevant?
 Well, graphically.
 Everyone wants to play the end-all-be-all *gorgeous, sprawling open-world action-adventure* game of their dreams, but lets keep it somewhat realistic here.
 No way you can have a game with that scope and those graphics together.
 The amount of money/time I'd have to dedicate to art would be astronomical.
 Besides, I'm a terrible artist.
 So, this is where boomer-shooters come into play.
 They're fun, they're great, and that's the kind of art I can do.

 I'm already versed in Trenchbroom while using it for [HYPERVIOLENT](https://store.steampowered.com/app/1409200/HYPERVIOLENT/), so building rooms and maps should be relatively quick.
-Texturing will be my downfall, however I plan on purchasing Substance Designer soon to help me along the process.
+3D modelling and aniamting will be my downfall, however, so..we'll see.

 # WITH THAT BEING SAID